 All responses will be sent through your UNO e-mail address.

 Teaching is a profession that requires its potential candidates to be individuals of integrity.
 Prospective teachers must be able to demonstrate that they are individuals of strong moral character who can make mature decisions for themselves and for the students whom they will teach.
 Teachers are responsible for the education, safety, and well-being of anyone in their charge.
-The College of Education prepares future teachers who show a high degree of moral character and the ability to act responsibly inside and outside the classroom.
+The University of Nebraska at Omaha College of Education prepares future teachers who show a high degree of moral character and the ability to act responsibly inside and outside the classroom.
 These individuals must be able to serve as representatives of the College and the University, and must demonstrate the personal and professional dispositions of the teaching profession.

 Individuals are expected to progress steadily toward the degree.
 Majors enrolled in the College of Education will complete work for the degree according to the requirements of the catalog of the year in which they entered the College.
-For interruptions in enrollment of, more than one semester, individuals will be held to the requirements of the catalog of the year when they re-enter the College.
+For interruptions in enrollment of more than one semester, individuals will be held to the requirements of the catalog of the year when they re-enter the College.

 The UNO Admissions Office determines the acceptance of transfer credits from other institutions of higher education.
 Application of such credits toward a degree program is the responsibility of the College of Education.
 Official college transcripts from the Registrar's Office of each previous college or university attended (whether credit was earned or not) must be sent to the UNO Office of Admissions.
 Hand-carried or student-submitted transcripts are not acceptable.

-Students may transfer into the College from other institutions by completing the application deadlines and meeting the minimum cumulative grade point average of 2.50.
+Students may transfer into the College from other institutions by completing the application deadlines and meeting the minimum cumulative grade point average of 2.5.

 Acceptance of credits by the College of Education does not ensure their application to a particular program or endorsement.
 Determination of applicability is the responsibility of the specific department/school.
 Specifically, only credits earned at accredited institutions will be accepted by the College of Education.
-Course work from "C" accredited institutions will be accepted after 30 credit hours are completed satisfactorily at UNOa.
+Course work from "C" accredited institutions will be accepted after 30 credit hours are completed satisfactorily at UNO.

 Initial evaluation of transfer credits is completed by the College of Education Advising Office.
 Final responsibility for approval of transfer credits toward a degree program lies with the specific department.